 - Sprinklers can save homeowners between 5% - 15% on their insurance.

-- In new homes under construction sprinklers cost less than 1 - 1.5% of the total building cost.
+- In new homes under construction sprinklers cost about 1 - 1.5% of the total building cost.

 - Modern sprinklers are designed to fit flush with walls and ceilings to blend in with most any decor

 Sprinkler Demonstration Videos

 For more information on residential sprinklers visit the following websites: